emresururi/virus_CA/README.md

 # virus_CA
 Cellular Automata based virus spread modelling.

-Developed for a FIZ434 project by Ekin B. and EST.
+Developed for a FIZ434 project by Oğuzhan Topçu (previously by Ekin B.) and EST .

 Hexagon grid will be used along with a probabilistic evaluation.